musevlt/origin/README.rst

 ORIGIN: detectiOn and extRactIon of Galaxy emIssion liNes
 =========================================================

-This software has been developped by Carole Clastres under the supervision of David Mary (Lagrange institute, University of Nice) and ported to python by Laure Piqueras (CRAL).
+This software has been developped by Carole Clastres and Antony Schutz under the supervision of David Mary (Lagrange institute, University of Nice) and ported to python by Laure Piqueras (CRAL).

 The project is funded by the ERC MUSICOS (Roland Bacon, CRAL).
-Please contact Carole for more info at carole.clastres@univ-lyon1.fr
+Please contact David for more info at david.mary@univ-lyon1.fr

 origin.py contains an oriented-object interface to run the ORIGIN software.